pagkly/Zed/Investopedia3/Voting Trust Certificate.md

 Voting Trust Certificate
 ## DEFINITION of Voting Trust Certificate

-A [voting trust](https://www.investopedia.com/terms/v/votingtrust.asp) certificate is a document issued by a limited-life trust of a corporation established to give temporary voting control of a corporation to one or a few individuals.
-A voting trust certificate is issued to a stockholder in exchange for his or her common stock, and represents all of the normal rights of a shareholder (e.g., receiving [dividends](https://www.investopedia.com/terms/d/dividend.asp)) except the [right to vote](https://www.investopedia.com/terms/v/votingright.asp).
+A [[voting trust]](https://www.investopedia.com/terms/v/votingtrust.asp) certificate is a document issued by a limited-life trust of a corporation established to give temporary voting control of a corporation to one or a few individuals.
+A voting trust certificate is issued to a stockholder in exchange for his or her common stock, and represents all of the normal rights of a shareholder (e.g., receiving [[dividends]](https://www.investopedia.com/terms/d/dividend.asp)) except the [[right to vote]](https://www.investopedia.com/terms/v/votingright.asp).
 The life of a voting trust certificate in many cases ranges from two to five years, at which point the common stock, with voting rights, is returned to the shareholder.

 ## BREAKING DOWN Voting Trust Certificate